busraatasoy/python-mini-projects/03-Heads and Tails Program/README.md

 # 📂 Heads and Tails Program

-This folder contains the code script used for the **Heads and Tails Program** project.
+📌This folder contains the code script used for the **Heads and Tails Program** project.

 # 🎯 **Project Purpose**
 The goal is to simulates heads and tails.
 When the user runs the program, a random selection is made and either “Heads” or “Tails” is printed on the screen.